 Bonjour et bienvenue to the eight issue of La Marmite featuring Easter in France.
-In this issue you will find featured:

 - French Easter Traditions

-Celebrate April Fool's Day with a Poisson d'Avril recipe
+- Celebrate April Fool's Day with a Poisson d'Avril recipe

-As star vegetable of the month, I give you the leek.
+- As star vegetable of the month, I give you the leek.

-Updates on all that is new at Easy French Food
+- Updates on all that is new at Easy French Food

 Nope, only in the Alsace region, which borders Germany, does the bunny venture into the garden.
 In the rest of the France it is a winged bell that does the delivery.